-Florida Craft Beer: Idyll Hounds Brewing Company, South Walton
+Florida Beer Pairings: Idyll Hounds Brewing Company and South Walton

 You’ve heard of beer and food pairings.
 How about beer paired with authentic Florida experiences?
 Join us as we explore the state through the flavors of Florida’s craft beer culture.

 By Stephen Kubiak